Architecture (ARCH)

 HTBA

-* ARCH 471a or b, Individual TutorialMichael Schlabs
+* ARCH 471a, Individual TutorialMichael Schlabs

 Special courses may be established with individual members of the department only.
 The following conditions apply: (1) a prospectus describing the nature of the studio program and the readings to be covered must be approved by both the instructor and the director of undergraduate studies; (2) regular meetings must take place between student and instructor; (3) midterm and final reviews are required.
 For juniors and seniors with DUS approval; meetings by appointment with DUS.